juangnakarani/learn-spring-boot/README.md

-# Learn Spring Boot 1.5.10
+# Learning Spring Boot 1.5.10
 This is my code documentation while learning about Spring Boot 1.5.10.
-I use Eclipse Oxygen for the IDE and Gradle Build Tools version 4.1
+I use Eclipse Oxygen for the IDE and Gradle Build Tools version 4.1.

 On this Eclipse version, Gradle tool was adding by default installation, so I don't need install Gradle plugin any more.
 It just create from menu File -> New -> Project -> Gradle Project.